Weert

 Weert ([ʋeːrt]; Wieërt [wiəʀt]) is a municipality and city in the southeastern Netherlands located in the western part of the province of Limburg.
-It lies on the Eindhoven–Maastricht railway line, and is also astride the Zuid-Willemsvaart canal.
+It lies on the Eindhoven–Maastricht railway line, the A2 motorway and it is also astride the Zuid-Willemsvaart canal.

 Population centres

 The city of Weert

 Weert received city rights in 1414.

 Weert is known for its indoor shopping centre called "De Munt," one of the largest in the south of the Netherlands.
 The inner city has many squares with cosy restaurants and terraces.
 Many well-known shopping brands are located in the city of Weert.

 Furthermore, Weert is known for its large indoor and outdoor swimming complex known as "De IJzerenman," which includes slides, 5 swimming pools, and a lake.